movement therapist using schema therapy and embodiment techniques

 Aesthetic education of children that had lost one or both parents in Erevan, Armenia

-At the Zatik Orphanage, we organized a group creation, divided by countries.
-In the Spanish group we created a performance mixing elements from armenian and flamenco dances, popular songs and expressive gymnastics.
+At the Zatik Orphanage, we organized a groupal artistic creation.
+A performance mixing elements from armenian and flamenco dances, popular songs and expressive gymnastics.

 The objectives of the project were the aesthetic education of 50-60 children; promote creativity through work groups where they could improve their English skills, draw, dance or sing; and organize sports and games according to the capabilities and age of the orphans.

 “It makes me feel proud of myself again.”